-When I first moved to California, I had the choice of renting a 700 square foot apartment for $650 per month and an 850 square foot apartment for $550 per month.
+When I first moved to California, I had the choice of renting a 700 square foot apartment for $650 per month or an 850 square foot apartment for $550 per month.
 Both were in the same building.
 The larger and less expensive one even had a better view.

-I was puzzled by the bargain until the landlord explained to me that there had been an “unfortunate incident” in the larger apartment.
+I was puzzled by the bargain until the landlord explained to me there had been an “unfortunate incident” in the larger apartment.
 As a result, no one was willing to rent it.
 It was as if the apartment was contaminated.

 It is quite difficult to get the cognitive sewage out of the water, even after the real sewage is gone.

-This cooties heuristic extends beyond food and drinks.
+This cooties heuristic extends beyond food and drink.
 A recent study on emotional residue shows people report feeling sad upon entering a room that a depressed person has been sitting in all day – even if the person has already left the room.
 Because the new entrant has no idea the depressed person used to be in the room, it’s as if the sadness was passed as an airborne contagion.
 Similar effects have been shown with evil sweaters and haunted offices.

 Intellectually all of this seems easy to dismiss.
 Eat the food, wear the sweater, and leave the room happy.
 But genetic wiring is stronger than logic.